Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 #### 2.5.
 Adding New Parameter Files

 1. Add the description for the new parameters in the appropriate `.qmd` file in `docs/downloads/force-field-parameters/martini3/` attending to the molecule type that better fits your case.
-1. Keep your `.itp` parameters files at hand to share them with the Martini Developers Team during the Pull Request and reviewing process.
-If approved, the files will be included to be directly downloaded from the website.
+1. Keep your `.itp` parameter files at hand to share them with the Martini Developers Team during the reviewing of your pull request.
+If approved, the files will be included in the backend martini library to be directly available from the website.
 1. Preview the website locally using the following command from the root directory of the repository:
     ```bash
     quarto preview --port 4040
     ```
-1. Open your browser and navigate to `http://localhost:4040` to verify that the description of the parameters is showing correctly in the subsection at `Downloads/Force field parameters/Martini 3/`, corresponding to the specific molecule type you choose.
+1. Open your browser and navigate to `http://localhost:4040` to verify that the description of the parameters is showing correctly in the subsection at `Downloads/Force field parameters/Martini 3/` corresponding to the specific molecule type you choose.
 1. Once verified, commit your changes and submit a pull request to this repository to be reviewed by the Martini Developers Team.

 #### 2.6.
 General Website Enhancements